aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-smartart-cold-rendering/_index.md

 ---
 title: Working with SmartArt Cold Rendering
 type: docs
-description: "Aspose.Words performs SmartArt Cold Rendering, meaning that it lays out and renders SmartArt objects if the pre-rendered SmartArt drawing is missing or incorrect."
+description: "Aspose.Words for Java performs SmartArt Cold Rendering, meaning that it lays out and renders SmartArt objects if the pre-rendered SmartArt drawing is missing or incorrect."
 weight: 55
 url: /java/working-with-smartart-cold-rendering/
 ---